Unity-Technologies/ml-agents/README.md

 [contribution guidelines](com.unity.ml-agents/CONTRIBUTING.md) and
 [code of conduct](CODE_OF_CONDUCT.md).

-For problems with the installation and setup of the the ML-Agents Toolkit, or discussions about how to best setup or train your agents, please create a new thread on the
+For problems with the installation and setup of the ML-Agents Toolkit, or discussions about how to best setup or train your agents, please create a new thread on the
 [Unity ML-Agents forum](https://forum.unity.com/forums/ml-agents.453/) and make sure to include as much detail as possible.
-If you run into any other problems using the ML-Agents Toolkit, or have a specific feature requests, please [submit a GitHub issue](https://github.com/Unity-Technologies/ml-agents/issues).
+If you run into any other problems using the ML-Agents Toolkit or have a specific feature request, please [submit a GitHub issue](https://github.com/Unity-Technologies/ml-agents/issues).

 Your opinion matters a great deal to us.
 Only by hearing your thoughts on the